SAP/abap-cleaner/docs/rules/DdlCamelCaseNameRule.md

 Fixes upper and lower case of known entity names and field names, and of aliases named after known entity names.

 This rule only changes view and field names where they are defined; usages are automatically adjusted upon save.
+Custom view and field names from rule 'Use CamelCase for known CDS names' are reused.

 ## Options